sagara-gunathunga/me/README.md

 ## Sagara Gunathunga

-Sagara Gunathunga is a software expert specialized in Integration technologies, application & microservice development and Identity &  Access Management (IAM) domains, also a blogger and long standing open source contributor & committer at the Apache Software Foundation (ASF) , with more than 11 years of industry experience in designing and building critical software systems for global enterprises, including many Fortune 100/500 companies.
+Sagara Gunathunga is a software expert specialized in Integration technologies, application & microservice development and Identity &  Access Management (IAM) domains, also a blogger and long standing open source contributor & committer at the Apache Software Foundation (ASF) , with more than 12 years of industry experience in designing and building critical software systems for global enterprises, including many Fortune 100/500 companies.

+Sagara was a Director at WSO2 and part of the team that spearheads WSO2’s architecture efforts related to Identity and Access Management (IAM).
+Sagara has spoken on GDPR and privacy at workshops across the EU and WSO2Con in Europe, USA, and Asia.
+Sagara has written numerous articles and technical papers related to privacy regulations for the WSO2 knowledge base and Industry index.
+Prior to his role in WSO2 IAM, Sagara was involved in architecting WSO2 Application Server (now a part of WSO2 Enterprise Integrator) and WSO2 Governance Registry.
+He specializes in web service, integration, and IAM related technologies.

+Sagara is a PMC member of Apache Axis and Apache Web Services projects from 2009 and also served as the VP of the Apache Web Services project from 2012 to 2018.
+He is also a member of [Kantara User-Managed Access (UMA 2.0) working group](https://kantarainitiative.org/confluence/display/uma/Participant+Roster), contributed implementing [KantaraConsent Receipt Specification](https://kantarainitiative.org/file-downloads/consent-receipt-specification-v1-1-0/) at WSO2 and also presented in Kantara Panel Discussions.

 * **LinkedIn:** https://lk.linkedin.com/in/ssagara
 * **Twitter:** https://twitter.com/sagaras